Iniyavale

-Iniyavale is a 1998 Tamil-language drama film directed by Seeman.
+Iniyavale is a 1998 Indian Tamil-language drama film written and directed by Seeman.
 The film stars Prabhu, Gautami, Suvalakshmi and Keerthi Reddy.
 It was released on 15 May 1998.
-The film marks Thamarai debut in Tamil cinema.

 Plot

-Prabhakaran (Prabhu), a poet, lives with his mother and his father.
-Prabhakaran has two friends Raja (Raja) and Murugan (Vadivelu) who are like his own brothers.
-A classical dancer (Gautami) admires his poems.
+Prabhakaran, a poet, lives with his mother and his father.
+Prabhakaran has two friends Raja and Murugan who are like his brothers.
+A classical dancer admires his poems.
 His ambition is passing the IAS exams and becoming a collector at all costs before the marriage.
-Prabhakaran's father (T. S. B. K. Moulee) and Ramanathan (Raghuvaran), Meena's father, are close friends and they decide to get Prabhakaran and Meena (Suvalakshmi) married.
+Prabhakaran's father and Ramanathan are close friends and they decide to get Prabhakaran and Ramanathan's daughter Meena married.
 Meena is a very sensitive girl.
 Prabhakaran cannot accept and tries to cancel the marriage whereas Meena falls in love with her future groom Prabhakaran.
 Prabhakaran refuses for the marriage as a consequence Meena commits suicide because of a misinterpretation.
 Meena's family blames the innocent Prabhakaran.
-He feels guilty and decides to marry Meena's younger sister Manju (Keerthi Reddy), a playful girl.
+He feels guilty and decides to marry Meena's younger sister Manju, a playful girl.
 What transpires later forms the crux of the story.